-Ursuline’s back-to-campus plan is informed by close consultation with experts from Cleveland Clinic and the Cuyahoga County Board of Health and follows the guidelines of the State of Ohio and the federal Centers for Disease Control and Prevention (CDC).
+Ursuline’s pandemic protocol is informed by close consultation with experts from Cleveland Clinic and the Cuyahoga County Board of Health and follows the guidelines of the State of Ohio and the federal Centers for Disease Control and Prevention (CDC).

 This page tracks testing and confirmed cases among our community members and is updated every Wednesday.

 Below are frequently asked questions.
 To read more in-depth updates, go to our Coronavirus news section.
 Additional updates are available to Ursuline students, faculty, and staff on the College's intranet, MyUrsuline, where a log-in is required.

 In another effort to reduce infection risks, we have delayed the start of the spring 2021 semester by one week, so students and instructors have extra time over Christmas to quarantine in case they were exposed to the virus.
 We have removed most of our traditional spring break and Easter break.
 Students will instead have a few days in the middle of the semester during which they can make up any work or clinical days missed in the first half of the semester.
 We are not taking Easter Monday off as we have in the past.
 We will end the semester on the same date as originally scheduled.
 View the academic calendar.

 Our classrooms have been equipped so that we can provide a flexible, blended learning model that combines face-to-face and virtual learning for most courses.
 As noted above, for most students, all classes will be virtual for the last two weeks of the fall 2020 semester (after Thanksgiving).